izuwiiii/todo-app-test-task/README.md

 This project is a simple Todo App built with React as part of a test task.
 It demonstrates core frontend development skills such as API integration, CRUD operations, pagination, and state management using Redux Toolkit.
-The app features a clean custom design, dynamic task updates, and responsive layout.
+The app features a clean custom design and dynamic task updates.

 Key Features: